ztwater/ztwater.github.io/_pages/about.md

 [**Project**](https://github.com/ztwater/Instruct-or-Interact)

-- We first empirically investigate the performance and issues of Large Language Models (LLMs) on the code adaptation task and find their  sub-optimal performance are caused by three main reasons: (1) Unclear Requirement, (2) Requirement Misalignment and (3) Context Misapplication.
-To resolve such issues, we propose an interactive prompting approach to eliciting LLMs’ ability in code snippet adaptation.
+- We first empirically investigate the capability of Large Language Models (LLMs) on the code adaptation task and find their sub-optimal performance are caused by three main reasons: (1) Unclear Requirement, (2) Requirement Misalignment and (3) Context Misapplication.
+To resolve above issues, we propose an interactive prompting approach to eliciting LLMs’ ability in code snippet adaptation.
 </div>
 </div>